Minoqi/minos-UUID-generator-for-godot/README.md

 A UUID generator for [Godot Engine](https://godotengine.org/), with 1.295×10^50 combinations it'll work for any sized game, never having to worry about running out of unique IDs!
 Automatically stores new UUIDs and removes old ones.

-*NOTE: This is for Godot 4 only, and only supports GDScript as of right now (C# on the way!)*
+*NOTE: This is for Godot 4 only, and this repo is for GDScript, click [here](https://github.com/Minoqi/minos-UUID-generator-for-godot-csharp?tab=readme-ov-file) for the C# version!*

 ## Features